leesolam/AloNet/README.md

 AloNet is a convolutional neural network based on U-Net that can identify the hair loss and the scalp area by analying clinical photograph.
 This model was developed for the automated calculation of the Severity of Alopecia Tools (SALT) score in assessment of patients with alopecia areata.

-This repository posts the program code and the relevant data used in the paper titled "Computer-Aided Measurement of the Severity of Alopecia Tool by Using Convolutional Neural Network for Hair Loss Segmentation".
+This repository posts the program code and the relevant data used in the paper titled "Clinically Applicable Deep Learning Framework for Computer-aided Measurement of the Extent of Hair Loss in Patients with Alopecia Areata".

 Along with the programs in the "/Program/" directory, a total of 2716 pixelwise annotations used for train the hair loss identifier (mask) and the hair loss identifier (target) could be find in the "/Data/" directory.
 However, please note that the clinical photograph of the patients could not be made publicly available because of strict privacy regulation.